reasons to choose UK TV & Film

 UK filmmakers and TV producers are recognised around the world for their craft, originality and creativity.
 It is inconceivable that the likes of The Office, Wallace and Gromit, The Thick of It and The Queen could have been made in any other country.

 The independent television sector is responsible for some of the most iconic and groundbreaking television formats seen around the world.
-From formats like The X-Factor and Who Wants to be a Millionaire? to scripted dramas like Sherlock and Downton Abbey, the UK’s original programming has become must-see viewing from China to the Czech Republic.
+From formats like The X-Factor, Strictly Come Dancing, Who Wants to be a Millionaire? and Love Island to scripted dramas like Sherlock and Downton Abbey, the UK’s original programming has become must-see viewing from China to the Czech Republic.

 The UK’s visual effects industry often leads the way in innovation – the CGI which wowed audiences in Gravity, The Dark Knight Rises and the Harry Potter series was all created by UK-based VFX houses.